ChrisT-CC/hello-django/README.md

 Django has a testing framework available that can be used to create automated tests.

 - rename the "test" file to `"test_forms.py"`
-- import "TestCase" form "django.test" and ItemForm from .forms
+- import "TestCase" form "django.test" and "ItemForm" from ".forms"
 - create a class `TestItemForm(TestCase):` that inherits "Testcase" and contain all the tests for this form
 - create first test to check that item name is required: `test_item_name_is_required`
     - create a form instance with an empty name field stored in "form" variable